google/fhir-data-pipes/README.md

     --sinkPath=projects/PROJECT/locations/LOCATION/datasets/DATASET/ \
     --sinkUsername=hapi --sinkPassword=hapi "
 ```
+NOTE : In order to export data to a fhir sink instead of generating Parquet files,do not pass the '--outputParquetBase' argument
 # Using Docker compose
 Alternatively you can spin up the entire pipeline using docker containers by running